jakeclarey/STM32F446_VSCode/README.md

 setup processes.*

-# Steps to set up the programming environment for the Spherometer on a Windows 10 machine.
+# Steps to set up the programming environment for the NUCLEO-F446RE on a Windows 10 machine.

 ## Installing GNU Make to use the Makefile on Windows